1. Who makes the Channel 4 Services available to me?

 18. What are the rules I need to know about user content?

-You will own your user content and may continue to use it, but by posting or submitting this content to us, you allow us (and our third party partners) to use your content in any media (including on television and online) throughout the world at any time without further liability or payment to you, including to promote our Channel 4 Services or Content.
+You will own your user content and may continue to use it, but by posting or submitting this content to us, you allow us (and our third party partners) irrevocably to use your content in any media (including on television and online) throughout the world at any time without further liability or payment to you, including to promote our Channel 4 Services or Content.